 Save up to £300 with these home energy saving tips ...

 Like most households across the UK, you're probably starting notice the effect of recent energy price rises on your monthly budget.
-Industry figures have shown that wholesale gas prices have increased by more than 70% in 2008 alone.
+Research by the Competition and Markets Authority (CMA) found that we're still paying £1.4 billion more for energy than we have to.

 On the plus side though, these staggering price hikes have created a highly competitive energy market with energy suppliers desperate to maintain existing customers and tempt new ones away from their competitors to maintain profits.